Central to activities at Winthrop University is

 Tillman, South Carolina governor, U.S. senator, and the driving force behind

-the building's cornerstone, which records the "Winthrop Normal and Industrial
+of the building's cornerstone, which records the "Winthrop Normal and

-School of South Carolina" designation.
-Tillman was constructed with convict
+Industrial School of South Carolina" designation.
+Tillman was constructed with

-labor.
+convict labor.
 Remnants of prisoners' stocks remain in the basement.
-Placed on the
+Placed on

-National Register of Historic Places in 1977, Tillman is an excellent example of
+the National Register of Historic Places in 1977, Tillman is an excellent

 - "Normal and Industrial School" inscription on